High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Introduction

-\begin{itemize} \item {\textbf{Efficient Vector-matrix Multiplication.} We define vector-matrix multiplication-friendly random share tuples and design a protocol to generate these tuples for computing vector-matrix multiplication.
+\begin{itemize} \item {\textbf{Efficient Vector-matrix Multiplication.} We define a primitive called vector-matrix multiplication-friendly random share tuples and design a protocol to generate these tuples for computing vector-matrix multiplication.
 We further combine these tuples with the DN~\cite{damgaard2007scalable} protocol, resulting in an efficient protocol for vector-matrix multiplication with a single round of online communication.} \item {\textbf{Parallel Convolution Computation.} We propose a filter packing approach for convolution computation.
 By integrating our method with the DN protocol, we achieve a parallel convolution computation protocol that requires merely single-round online communication.
-Our convolution computation protocol can further support zero padding without extra communication.} \item {\textbf{Parallel Non-linear Operations.} We extend all protocols based on Shamir secret sharing for non-linear operations in~\cite{Liu2024ScalableMC} to the PSS-based protocols, which enable parallel computation of the non-linear operations, resulting in efficient protocols for parallel ReLU with $O(\text{log}_2{\ell})$ rounds of online communication.} \item {\textbf{Efficient Secure Inference.} We implement all protocols and conduct extensive secure inference experiments on various neural networks in both LAN and WAN settings with varying numbers of parties and different packaging parameters.
+Our convolution computation protocol can further support zero padding without extra communication.} \item {\textbf{Parallel Non-linear Operations.} We extend all protocols based on Shamir secret sharing for non-linear operations in LXY24 to the PSS-based protocols, which enable parallel computation of the non-linear operations, resulting in efficient protocols for parallel ReLU with $O(\text{log}_2{\ell})$ rounds of online communication.} \item {\textbf{Evaluations.} We implement all protocols and conduct extensive evaluations on various neural networks in both LAN and WAN settings with varying numbers of parties and different packaging parameters.
 Experimental results demonstrate progressively enhanced performance advantages with increasing numbers of participating entities and deeper neural network architectures.
-Compared to Liu et al.~\cite{Liu2024ScalableMC}, our scheme reduces the communication upto $5.85\times$, $11.17\times$, and $6.83\times$ in offline, online, and total communication overhead, respectively.
-At the same time, our scheme is upto $1.59\times$, $2.61\times$, and $1.75\times$ in offline, online and total running time, respectively.
+Compared to LXY24, our scheme reduces the communication by up to $5.9\times$, $11.2\times$, and $6.8\times$ in offline, online, and total communication overhead, respectively.
+At the same time, our scheme is up to $1.6\times$, $2.6\times$, and $1.8\times$ in offline, online and total running time, respectively.
 Furthermore, experimental results reveal the superiority of our protocol in terms of memory overhead.
-For example, we simulated 63 participants on 11 computational servers, each of which was equipped with 64GB of RAM.
-Our protocol reliably supports VGG16 inference.
-In contrast, ~\cite{Liu2024ScalableMC} suffers from memory overflow problems.} \end{itemize}
+For example, in our experiment setup, our protocol reliably supports VGG16 inference, whereas LXY24 suffers from memory overflow problems.} \end{itemize}